In Vitro Fertilisation (IVF)

 IVF using the patient’s own gametes

-IVF using donated ova
+IVF using donated eggs

 IVF with donor sperm for lesbian motherhood

 With the ROPA method, motherhood is shared by both women from the start.
 One as the genetic mother and the other as the gestating one.

 Patient´s study and preparation

 Every patient is a unique individual; for this reason, our treatments at Instituto Bernabeu are tailored for each of our patients.
 Our aim is to locate the couple’s source of infertility and design the most effective treatment.
 The male’s sperm and hormone levels are analysed and, if necessary, a urological assessment is performed.

 In the case of women, their cervical canal and endometrial cavity are examined, as well as possible alterations in their fallopian tubes and their menstrual cycle patterns.
 These are accompanied by detailed assessments of the couple’s sexual health.

 This process ensures that IVF is the correct solution to the patients’ infertility problems and that they are physically and psychologically ready to begin the cycle.
 If this is not the case, the patients are offered other treatment options.